-The Department of Campus Police and Safety and /or other campus first responders may become aware of a critical incident or other emergency situations that potentially affect the health and/or safety of the campus community.
+The University Police Department and /or other campus first responders may become aware of a critical incident or other emergency situations that potentially affect the health and/or safety of the campus community.
 Generally, campus first responders become aware of these situations when they are reported to the police dispatch recorder or upon discovery during patrol or other assignments.

-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in the Department of Campus Police and Safety or other authorized university office to issue an emergency notification.
+Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in the University Police Department or other authorized university office to issue an emergency notification.